We're taking kids to an amazing new place. It's called outside.

 Thank you to Stacy and her family for being such enthusiastic backyard nature explorers.
 You are an inspiration!

 And if your family is ready to leave your backyard and explore our state’s great natural areas, the Children of Indiana Nature Park can help with that too.
 Find nature near you!

 Studies show that children need nature to be healthy.
 Kids who spend time outdoors are more physically fit, less stressed, more confident and more creative.
 The risk of nearsightedness is reduced for kids who play outdoors.
 Dirt has been shown to be beneficial for the health of our youth.
 Most importantly, nature is fun to explore!

 Want more information on the benefits of reconnecting kids and nature?
 Check out the Children & Nature Network’s library of research.

-Winter may be quiet, but there are lots of ways to connect with nature during the dormant season!
-Here are some ideas to get you started on your winter outdoor adventures.
+Spring is here!
+Here are some ideas to get you started on your spring outdoor adventures.
 These activities are both fun and educational and for kids of any age.
 There is sure to be something that will capture the interests of everyone!